Tips for Taps Blog

 As your kids will now be drinking water from home, you’ll need to be sure that your home drinking water is free of lead (as well as other contaminants), which you can verify through home testing.

 If you’ve identified lead in your home’s water, there are fortunately a variety of home filters that can remove lead.
-Examples include specialized carbon filters (see Brita Longlast or any ZeroWater product) and reverse osmosis systems (see Aquasana OptimH2O or iSpring RCC7).
+Examples include specialized carbon filters and reverse osmosis systems.

 What to Do about Lead – for School Administrators